wilsonliaows/docs/connectors/snowflake/select.md

 First, select a table to work with.
 This can be done either by selecting a table from the pick list, or toggling the input to text mode and typing the full table name.

 ### WHERE condition
 Next, provide a `WHERE` condition to filter rows.
-This condition can be as simple as filtering a single record by it's `ID`.
+This condition can be as simple as filtering a single record by its `ID`.

 ```sql
 ID = 123